Thankful for net neutrality? The FCC unveiled a plan to change that.

 Related: FCC Chairman Ajit Pai Unveils Plan to Kill Obama-Era Net Neutrality Rules

-Pai, who voted against the net neutrality rules in 2015 as a commissioner, has long been an advocate for the "light touch" approach that was in place prior to 2015.
+Pai, who voted against the net neutrality rules in 2015 as a commissioner, has long been an advocate for the "light touch" approach that was previously in place.

 "Nothing about the internet was broken in 2015," Pai said in August, speaking of when the FCC moved to regulate the internet as a public utility under Title II of the Telecommunications Act.
 "It was all about politics."